webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncBailHook`

-Called after the three optimization, at the beginning of the chunkmodules optimization.
-A plugin can tap into this hook to perform a chunkmodules optimization.
+Called after the tree optimization, at the beginning of the chunk modules optimization.
+A plugin can tap into this hook to perform optimizations of chunk modules.

 - Callback Parameters: `chunks` `modules`